Cinderella (2015 American film): Box office

-Cinderella grossed $201.2 million in the U.S. and Canada, and $341.2 million in other countries, for a worldwide total of $542.4 million against a budget of $95 million.
-It is the twelfth highest-grossing film of 2015 in any genre.
+Cinderella grossed $201.2 million in the United States and Canada and $342.3 million in other territories, for a worldwide total of $543.5 million against a budget of $95 million.
+It was the twelfth-highest-grossing film of 2015.
 The film had a worldwide opening of $132 million, and an IMAX opening of $9 million.
-Deadline Hollywood calculated the net profit of the film to be $164.77 million, when factoring together all expenses and revenues for the film.
+Deadline Hollywood calculated the film's net profit as $164.77 million, accounting for production budgets, marketing, talent participations, and other costs; box office grosses and home media revenues placed it eighth on their list of 2015's "Most Valuable Blockbusters".

 In the U.S. and Canada, Cinderella opened on Friday, March 13, 2015, across 3,845 theaters, and earned $23 million.
 The film's Friday gross included a $2.3 million late night run.
 It topped the box office during its opening weekend as projected, earning $67.9 million, including a record $5 million from 358 IMAX theaters, and became Disney's biggest 2D PG-rated opening of all time.
 It is director Kenneth Branagh's biggest opening of his career (breaking 2011's Thor record), the fourth-highest Disney opening in March, and was the seventh-highest opening in March overall (not counting for inflation).
 Audiences during its opening weekend comprised 66% female, 66% families, 26% adults, 8% teenagers, 31% under the age of 12 and 9% 50 years and older.
 Cinderella finished its first week at the box office with $87.55 million, which was very high end of the film's lofty pre-release expectations.
 In its second weekend, the film declined 49% to $35 million and was surpassed by The Divergent Series: Insurgent, dropping to #2.
 The drop was in between two of Disney's previous live-action fantasy films, Oz the Great and Powerful (48%) and Maleficent (51%).
-In North America, Cinderella is the ninth highest-grossing 2015 film.
+In North America, Cinderella was the ninth-highest-grossing film of 2015.